Skip to main content

 operationId

 This customization allows you to override an existing or missing operationId for a specific endpoint path and HTTP method combination.
-For example, if your OpenAPI specification contains the following endpoint and you want to change its operationId:
+For example, if your OpenAPI spec contains the following endpoint and you want to change its operationId:

 {